Biden to pardon all federal offenses for simple marijuana possession, review criminalization - NewsBreak

 The House voted 220-204 to approve the measure , which would fix the split between federal law and states where recreational marijuana is legal.
 Three Republicans joined all but two Democrats in approving the measure.

-The post Biden to pardon all federal offenses for simple marijuana possession, review criminalization appeared first on Daily Montanan .
+The post Biden to pardon all federal offenses for simple marijuana possession, review criminalization appeared first on Alaska Beacon .

 Comments / 0